 I have to admit, I was not looking forward to having a pup, dealing with potty training, and the business of a pup.
 But it turned out that in her first week Lucy—that’s the name my dad gave to her even before I had purchased her—was perfect.
 By the end of the week, she was automatically sitting to greet people, go in and out of the house, to get her leash on, and basically every time she wanted something from me or we were walking and I stopped.
 She met about 10 dogs and played nicely but also came when called.
 And she loved all people she met.

 I couldn’t believe my luck.
 Of course Melissa, who fosters puppies and adult dogs all the time said, no, Lucy wasn’t better than a normal pup.
 She was just good from the

 training and I thought she was great because I like Australian Cattle Dogs.

 So about a week after I had adopted Lucy, I took her to my dad.
 How did she do with him?
 Well, let me give you a hint… She’s back with me for training.
 But wait.
 It may not be for reasons that you’d exactly expect.
 To find out what happened read this next article.

 To see video of day 1 training go to http://www.youtube.com/watch?v=yN6FzBmy2YM

-To see a preview of the Perfect Puppy in 7 Days book that I started for my dad, go to www.drsophiayin.com.
+To see a preview of the Perfect Puppy in 7 Days DVD go to https://drsophiayin.com/videos/entry/creating-the-perfect-puppy-dvd/.